 A term created by the JOBS Act used to describe websites allowed to offer and sell securities under Regulation Crowdfunding.
-Rise Up Crowdfunding is a Funding Portal and we are registered with FINRA and the SEC.
+Rise Up Crowdfunding is a funding portal and we are registered with FINRA and the SEC.

 A company that raises money by creating and selling securities to investors.

-Reg CF or Title lll Section (4) (a) (6)
+Reg CF or Title III Section (4) (a) (6)

-An abbreviated reference to Regulation Crowdfunding or Title III Section (4) (a) (6) of the JOBS Act that gives companies the option of raising capital from the public rather than only from accredited and institutional investors.
+An abbreviated reference to Regulation Crowdfunding of the JOBS Act that gives companies the option of raising capital from the public through equity crowdfunding.

 Testing The Waters

-Generally, an investor with a net worth of $1 million or more (excluding primary residence) who has earned $200,000 or more for the last two years with a reasonable expectation for that income level to continue.
+Generally, an investor with a net worth of $1 million or more (excluding primary residence) or who has earned $200,000 or more for the last two years with a reasonable expectation for that income level to continue.
 Other criteria include asset size, governance status, or professional experience as defined by the SEC.

 Under Regulation Crowdfunding, non-accredited investors are limited in the amount they may invest.

-- If either your annual income or your net worth is less than $107,000, then during any 12-month period, you can invest up to the greater of either $2,200 or 5% of the lesser of your annual income or net worth.
+If either your annual income or your net worth is less than $124,000, then during any 12-month period, you can invest up to the greater of either $2,500 or 5% of the lesser of your annual income or net worth.

 The valuation of a company is basically the amount that company leaders believe the company is worth at that moment in time.
-To reward Investors who take the risk of making an investment at an early stage, some companies offer a valuation cap for a specific offered investment.
-This sets the maximum company valuation at which your investment will be converted into common stock equity if and when a trigger event occurs.
-Even if the value of the Startup grows beyond that cap, your investment is converted at the valuation identified as the cap.
+To reward investors who take the risk of making an investment at an early stage, some companies offer a valuation cap for a specific offered investment.
+This sets the maximum company valuation at which your investment will be converted into equity if and when a trigger event occurs.
+Even if the value of the company grows beyond that cap, your investment is converted at the valuation identified as the cap.
 The intent is to make your investment more valuable.

 A marketplace that enables individuals to buy and sell securities from other investors